Here's Everyone In "Game Of Thrones" Who Got Nominated For An Emmy

 Game of Thrones is gone, but it’s not forgotten.
-Rather, the glory of everyone’s favorite polarizing HBO drama is only on the rise as the 2019 Emmys, airing Sunday, September 22, loom ahead.
-Now that the 2019 Emmy nominations have been announced, we can see the full scope of what our favorite GoT stars have ahead following its much-debated series finale.
+Rather, the glory of everyone’s favourite polarizing HBO drama is only on the rise as the 2019 Emmys, airing Sunday, September 22, loom ahead.
+Now that the 2019 Emmy nominations have been announced, we can see the full scope of what our favourite GoT stars have ahead following its much-debated series finale.

 Was Kit Harrington nominated for stumbling through the mess of two major wars as Jon Snow?
 Were Sophie Turner and Maisie Williams given some love for two outstanding performances in “The Long Night?”
 Or is there a chance Emilia Clarke will win gold for television’s most intense descent into darkness?